Unlimited atonement

-Unlimited atonement (sometimes called general atonement or universal atonement) is a doctrine in Protestant Christianity that is normally associated with Amyraldism (four-point Calvinism), as well as Arminianism and other non-Calvinist traditions.
-The doctrine states that Jesus died as a propitiation for the benefit of all humans without exception.
-It is a doctrine distinct from other elements of the Calvinist acronym TULIP and is contrary to the Calvinist doctrine of limited atonement.
+Unlimited atonement, also called general atonement, or universal atonement, is a doctrine in Protestant Christianity that states Jesus died as a propitiation for the benefit of all humans without exception.
+It is normally associated with Amyraldism (four-point Calvinism), Arminianism and other non-Calvinist traditions.
+It differs from the doctrine of limited atonement, one of the elements of the Five Points of Calvinism.